Recruitment Support from specialist employment solicitors in Manchester and London

 During the recruitment process, you will receive vast amounts of applications which include personal and sensitive data of all applicants.
 As a business, you will need to ensure all personal data is protected in accordance to the Data Protection Act 2018 to avoid complaints, investigation by the Information Commissioner’s Office, fines, and damaging the reputation and public relations of the business.

 Other issues you should be aware of in your recruitment process include:

 - Benefits – you must make sure you are offering suitable benefits like pensions.

 - Immigration – if you are employing someone from outside the EU you need to make sure they are legally able to work in the UK.
-Click here for our business immigration services.
+For more information find out more about our business immigration services.

 At Monarch Solicitors our recruitment support solicitors can help you with everything from understanding your legal obligations to restructuring and reorganising your recruitment process to identify and remove any possible discrimination issues.

 How can Monarch Solicitors help?

 At Monarch Solicitors, we can offer robust recruitment support and guidance on legislation revolving around recruitment to ensure your business is aware and compliant of your legal obligations during each stage of the recruitment process, from advertising to providing a job offer, whilst ensuring your business achieves its commercial objectives.